khakhalin/notes/02_Regression.md

 > But look, it would only work if the ground trugh is actually simple.
 Why does it work?
 Why is the ground truth actually simple?
 Is it some expected statistical property that the world actually follows?..
 Or is it because a typical practical problem has certain properties?
 Seems like that; see below.

-### Biase-Variance for a high-dim case
-(See "Features" / "Dimensionality reduction", **dimensionality curse**)
+### Statistical estimations
+How well can we guess θ?
+Assuming that y_i have normal uncorrelated noise with variance σ², we get var(θ) = (XᵀX)⁻¹σ², where σ² can be estimated from σ² ~ ∑ (y-h)² / (N-p-1).
+(ESLII p47) In this case, θ are destributed multivariate-Gaussian, and estimations for σ² are chi-squared with N-p-1 degrees of freedom.
+Which also means that we can use t-test for particular θ_i.

+For **categorical variables** (in X), the situation is a bit different, as each of them is represented by several **dummy variables**  (one for each of the levels), and these dummy variables need to be included or excluded all together.
+F-statistics (with p1-p0, N-p1-1 degrees of freedom).

+**Gauss-Markov theorem**: the least squares estimate θ has the smallest variance of all unbiased linear estimators for true parameters β.
+In other words, consider that we have a linear system with independent errors for each data point: y = Xβ + ε.
+We're saying that least squared is unbiased, in the sense that E(θ) = E(β), and Var(θ) for least sum of squares is minimal among all possible unbiased linear estimators th = cᵀβ.
+Ref: ESLII p51, [wiki](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem) .
+It can be proven through straightforward matrix substitution, but essentially bois down to the idea that least squares projection simulateneously unbiases estimators by optimizing this particular quadratic norm (that gives a linear difference after differentiation), and minimizes the variance of estimation (_not sure why this one.
+They claim it's a triangle rule, but I cannot find a simple way to relate_).

+In practice, it means that there are estimators with lower variance, but they are necessarily biased.
+Which leads to a practical program of introducing some bias in order to reduce variance.
+For example, if we decide to set (aka "shrink") any particular θ_i to 0, we inevitably get a biased estimate.

+### Dimensionality curse
-Consider linear model with error, so Y = Xᵀθ + ε (aka **additive error model**), where ε is normal noise with variance σ².
-Try to infer θ from a training set of Y. As θ = (XᵀX)⁻¹XᵀY, we get it with errors of (XᵀX)⁻¹Xᵀε.
+Now let's consider a special case of bias-variance trade-off in a case of very high dimensions.
+Say, we have a linear model with error: y = Xᵀθ + ε (aka **additive error model**), where ε is normal noise with variance σ².
+Try to infer θ from a training set of Y. As θ = (XᵀX)⁻¹Xᵀy, we get it with errors of (XᵀX)⁻¹Xᵀε.
 Which means that whe we are estimating y as h = Xθ, during training we get errors for these estimations: X(XᵀX)⁻¹Xᵀε .

 J for one point xᵀ (x0 = one row in X) is given by a bias-variance formula: J = E( (h-Eh)² + (Eh-y)² ) = xᵀ(XᵀX)⁻¹xσ² + Bias + σ² .
 Here Bias==0 because linear fit is unbiased, and σ² is irreducable error.